- Do you want to qualify as a teacher?

 Inclusive education: Practicum I (MAL301F)

 This course focuses on providing student teachers with competencies for becoming professionals in their field, with a focus on their subject area, and supporting them in laying the foundation for their own professional working theory.
-This will be obtained by building up knowledge and understanding of the responsibilities which is imbued in teaching and the skills needed for self-evaluation in various situations in the field.
-An emphasis is also put on providing the student teachers with skills regarding the role of the classroom/support teacher and classroom management; team-teaching and co-operative skills; how to deal with traumatic experiences and children's welfare; and working with parents.
-Furthermore, research on school development, school evaluation, and school ethos will be looked into together with research on teachers.
-Finally, this will be linked with practicum.
+This will be achieved by building knowledge and understanding of the responsibilities inherent in teaching, as well as the skills needed for self-evaluation in various situations in the field.
+An emphasis is also placed on providing student teachers with skills in the role of the classroom/support teacher and classroom management; team-teaching and co-operative skills; how to deal with traumatic experiences and children's welfare; and working with parents.
+Furthermore, research on school development, school evaluation, and school ethos will be examined, along with research on teachers.
+Finally, this will be linked with the practicum.

 Emphasis is on interactive lectures, inquiry, and reflective studies, seminars, group work, projects, portfolios, field studies, and fieldwork.